earp-lab/earp-lab.github.io/README.md

 # EARP Lab website

 A single-page static website for the EARP Lab.
-All content lives in one file, `data.js`, so updating the site never requires touching the page layout or any code.
+All content lives in one file, `data.js`, so updating the site does not require touching the page layout or any code.
 The site is pure static HTML/CSS/JS: no build step, no Jekyll, no server.

 ## Files